adierking/picopod/docs/index.rst

 .. _Picotron: https://www.lexaloffle.com/picotron.php

-It's mainly intended for writing servers that efficiently interact with Picotron clients and working with data files for Picotron programs.
+It's useful for working with data files for Picotron programs and writing servers that efficiently interact with Picotron clients.
 It is not a generic serialization library for arbitrary Python objects.

 Python 3.12 or above is required, and full type annotations for type checkers are included.
 The only external dependency is the `lz4`_ library needed to handle compressed pods.